olalha/UoL-ComputerScienceBSc-Dissertation/README.md

 # Rule-Based Synthetic Text Dataset Generator

+## Dissertation and Report

+This project was created as a final year individual project at the University of Leeds.
+The associated report that written along side this project is availible as a pdf in the root of this repository.

 ## Introduction

 This project provides a framework for generating synthetic text datasets, specifically designed to resemble user reviews or similar content, based on detailed, user-defined rules.
 The primary goal is to create datasets with precisely controlled characteristics for applications like Natural Language Processing (NLP) model training and evaluation.